natgo/wt-wiki-scraper/wikitext-transpiled/fleet/Z15%20Erich%20Steinbrinck.md

 === Primary armament ===
 {{Specs-Fleet-Primary}}
 <!-- ''Provide information about the characteristics of the primary armament.
 Evaluate their efficacy in battle based on their reload speed, ballistics and the capacity of their shells.
 Add a link to the main article about the weapon: <code><nowiki>{{main|Weapon name (calibre)}}</nowiki></code>.
 Broadly describe the ammunition available for the primary armament, and provide recommendations on how to use it and which ammunition to choose.'' -->
-{{main|SK C/34 (127 mm)}}
+{{main|12.8 cm/45 SK C/34 (128 mm)}}

-Similar to most German destroyers prior to rank III, the Type 1934A (1944) is equipped with basic 127 mm naval cannons, two at the front of the ship and the other two at the back.
+Similar to most German destroyers prior to rank III, the Type 1934A (1944) is equipped with basic 128 mm naval cannons, two at the front of the ship and the other two at the back.
 These cannons' damage per shot is not bad against targets at its BR range, but not that good either, requiring you to hit the enemy several times (usually 20 - 30 hits for destroyers) to sink them (thus somewhat inadequate at long ranges due to lack of stopping power).
 Fortunately, the gun has a very good reload time of just 4 seconds with ace crew, coupled with good shell velocity and accuracy.
-This makes the Type 1934A (1944) capable of continuously lobbing its shells into its target within a mid-to-close range (within 7 kilometres) into submission.
+This makes the Type 1934A (1944) capable of continuously lobbing its shells into its target within a mid-to-close range (within 7 km) into submission.

-{{:SK C/34 (127 mm)/Ammunition|12.7 cm Sprgr.
-L/4.4 Kpf.Z, 12.7 cm Sprgr.
-L/4.4 Bd.Z, 12.7 cm Sprgr.
+{{:12.8 cm/45 SK C/34 (128 mm)/Ammunition|12.8 cm Sprgr.
+L/4.4 Kpf.Z, 12.8 cm Sprgr.
+L/4.4 Bd.Z, 12.8 cm Sprgr.
 L/4.4 Zt.Z}}

 === Secondary armament ===
 {{Specs-Fleet-Secondary}}